 - new insights into what issues an NFU (or UMC) policy on data stewardship should address;

-- new answers to frequently asked questions, as a result of debate and progress made on this subject at UMCs, universities and other organisations in which several HANDS authors actively participate, such as the Landelijk Coördinatiepunt Research Data Management (LCRDM), the Dutch Techcentre for Life Sciences (DTL) and Health-RI;
+- new answers to frequently asked questions, as a result of debate and progress made on this subject at UMCs, universities and other organisations such as the Landelijk Coördinatiepunt Research Data Management (LCRDM), the Dutch Techcentre for Life Sciences (DTL) and Health-RI;

 - new developments in policies, tools, infrastructure and architecture at UMCs and universities.

 Experts on specific subjects were consulted and feedback from researchers and support staff at UMCs was collected before publishing this digital version of HANDS 2.0*.
 For the section ‘Credits’ we made grateful use of the website of University of Utrecht.